 Companies or individuals looking to offset their own greenhouse gas emissions can purchase these credits from those who are directly capturing carbon or through a middleman (i.e. a farmer who plants trees can receive money, while a corporation can offset their emissions and a middleman can potentially profit from the transaction).

-The Main Limits and Problems with Carbon Credits
+The Main Limits and Problems with Carbon credits

 The Kyoto mechanism is the only internationally agreed system for regulating carbon credits and includes checks for additionality and overall effectiveness.
 The UNFCCC, its supporting organization, is the only organization with a global mandate on the overall effectiveness of emission control systems, although enforcement relies on national cooperation.

-One of the main problems regard the countries responsible for a large proportion of global emissions, such as the US, India, and China, which have avoided mandatory caps, leading businesses in capped countries to feel at a competitive disadvantage as they now pay for carbon costs directly.
+One of the main problems regards the countries responsible for a large proportion of global emissions, such as the US, India, and China, which have avoided mandatory caps, leading businesses in capped countries to feel at a competitive disadvantage as they now pay for carbon costs directly.

 A key concept behind the cap and trade system is that: national quotas should represent genuine and meaningful reductions in national emissions.
 This ensures overall emissions are reduced and the costs of emissions trading are fairly distributed.